 What is a CTC Salary Calculator and what does it do?

-A CTC Salary Calculator is a free online tool that helps you estimate your total cost to the company (CTC) based on various components like your basic salary, allowances, and deductions.
-It provides a comprehensive overview of your potential salary package, taking into account various factors that contribute to your overall compensation.
+A CTC Salary Calculator is a free online tool that helps you estimate your total Cost to Company (CTC) based on components like your basic salary, allowances, and deductions.
+It gives a comprehensive overview of your compensation structure, helping you understand your overall salary package.

 What information do I need to use the CTC Salary Calculator?